 With the textbook "Vegetation and Climate", a modern, easy-to-read overview - without being obtrusive about the incipient changes - of the fundamental relationships between the plant world, ecology and climate is now available from renowned and experienced authors.

 Vegetation, soil and climate are the most important components of ecological systems.
 The book presents a compact synthesis of our current knowledge of the ecology of the Earth and is thus the basis for understanding the big picture in a global perspective.
 Education and training are the keys to our future: How we shape it depends on them.
 Now, with the completely revised and up-to-date new edition of the textbook classic "Vegetation and Climate Zones by H. Walter & S.-W. Breckle (1999)", a comprehensive modern textbook for students is available.
-It remains to be hoped that "Vegetation and Climate" will provide many young people with a basis for understanding the complex ecological relationships for shaping the future.
+It remains to be hoped that "Vegetation and Climate" will provide many young people worldwide with a basis for understanding the complex ecological relationships for shaping the future.

 Prof. Dr. Wilhelm Barthlott, University of Bonn